thimonpelka/neovim_config/README.md

 - space + g + p - git push

 After "go to definition" use Ctrl+t to go back to where you called it

+### .NET Dev

+Roslyn is installed but you have to also install the roslyn lsp on Mason otherwise it will not work